cityofaustin/vision-zero/editor/testing.md

 ### User events tracking

-Insepct the the `user_events` table in the DB and verify that your recent activity was logged:
+Insepct the `user_events` table in the DB and verify that your recent activity was logged:

 ```sql
 select * from user_events;